rossta/rossta.github.com/source/blog/2020-03-26-you-might-not-need-jquery-with-webpack.html.md

   - Webpack
 ---

-Have you seen this console error while trying to adopt Webpack?
+Have you seen this console error while trying to adopt webpack?

 ```sh
 Uncaught TypeError: $(...).myJqueryPlugin is not a function
 ```

 Assuming you installed it correctly, there could be a few explanations.
-In this post, we'll look one possible reason: with Webpack, your jQuery plugin _might_ not need jQuery.
+In this post, we'll look one possible reason: with webpack, your jQuery plugin _might_ not need jQuery.

-> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using Webpack with Rails.
+> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using webpack with Rails.

 ### Example: the Flickity plugin